Quantum Routing with Teleportation: Acknowledgements

 \section{Acknowledgements}

 We thank Andrew Guo, Yaroslav Kharkov, Samuel King, and Hrishee Shastri for helpful discussions.
-D.D.\ acknowledges support by the NSF Graduate Research Fellowship Program under Grant No.~DGE-1840340, and by an LPS Quantum Graduate Fellowship.
-A.B.~and A.V.G.~acknowledge funding by ARO MURI, DoE QSA, DoE ASCR Quantum Testbed Pathfinder program (award No.~DE-SC0019040), NSF QLCI (award No.~OMA-2120757), DoE ASCR Accelerated Research in Quantum Computing program (award No.~DE-SC0020312), NSF PFCQC program, DARPA SAVaNT ADVENT, AFOSR, AFOSR MURI, and U.S.~Department of Energy Award No.~DE-SC0019449.
+D.D.\ acknowledges support by the NSF GRFP under Grant No.~DGE-1840340, an LPS Quantum Graduate Fellowship, and the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Quantum Testbed Pathfinder program (award number DE-SC0019040).
+A.B.~and A.V.G.~were supported in part by ARO MURI, DoE ASCR Quantum Testbed Pathfinder program (awards No.~DE-SC0019040 and No.~DE-SC0024220), NSF QLCI (award No.~OMA-2120757), DoE ASCR Accelerated Research in Quantum Computing program (award No.~DE-SC0020312), NSF STAQ program, DARPA SAVaNT ADVENT, AFOSR, AFOSR MURI, and U.S.~Department of Energy Award No.~DE-SC0019449.
+Support is also acknowledged from the U.S.~Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.
 A.M.C.\ and E.S.\ acknowledge support by the U.S.\ Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Quantum Testbed Pathfinder program (award number DE-SC0019040) and the U.S.\ Army Research Office (MURI award number W911NF-16-1-0349).
-E.S.\ acknowledges support from an IBM PhD Fellowship.
+E.S.\ acknowledges support from an IBM PhD Fellowship and the U.S. DoE, Office of Science NQISRC, Quantum Science Center for finalizing and publishing the paper.